Magnus Egerstedt: Career

 In 1998, Egerstedt was a visiting scholar at the Robotics Laboratory at the University of California, Berkeley, where he collaborated with Shankar S. Sastry on the hybrid control of mobile robotics.
 From 2000 to 2001, he was a postdoctoral fellow under Roger W. Brockett at the School of Engineering and Applied Sciences, Harvard University, focusing on formal methods for robot control.

 Egerstedt joined the Georgia Institute of Technology as a faculty member in the School of Electrical and Computer Engineering in 2001, where he has held the positions of Schlumberger Professor (2013–2016), Julian T. Hightower Chair in Systems and Controls (2016–2018), and Associate Chair for Research (2014–2016).
 In August 2018, he was appointed as the Steve W. Chaddick School Chair of the School of Electrical and Computer Engineering.
-Egerstedt is also holds adjunct appointments in the School of Interactive Computing, the Guggenheim School of Aerospace Engineering, and the Woodruff School of Mechanical Engineering at the Georgia Institute of Technology.
+Egerstedt also holds adjunct appointments in the School of Interactive Computing, the Guggenheim School of Aerospace Engineering, and the Woodruff School of Mechanical Engineering at the Georgia Institute of Technology.

-In 2016, Egerstedt was named the Executive Director of the Institute for Robotics and Intelligent Machines, a position he held for two years.
+In 2016, Egerstedt was named the executive director of the Institute for Robotics and Intelligent Machines, a position he held for two years.
 In 2017, Egerstedt launched the Robotarium, a swarm-robotic research testbed whose goal is to provide access to a state-of-the-art test facility to researchers around the globe.

-In July 2021, Egerstedt joined the University of California, Irvine, where he is the Stacey Nicholas Dean of the Henry Samueli School of Engineering.
+In July 2021, Egerstedt joined the University of California, Irvine, where he was the Stacey Nicholas Dean of the Henry Samueli School of Engineering.

 In November 2025, Egerstedt was appointed as Executive Vice Chancellor and Provost of the University of North Carolina at Chapel Hill, effective March 2, 2026.